chrisbekk/chrisbekk/README.md

 <h2>Portfolio</h2>
 On my portfolio page you can browse through my latest projects.
 Feel free to have a look.
-<a href="https://volt-dev.netlify.app">To my personal portfolio page.</a>
+<a href="https://dsolve.dev">To my personal portfolio page.</a>

-<h2>Learning</h2>
+<h2>Interests</h2>
 I've always enjoyed learning new things, and this is something I carry over into coding as well.
 At the moment I'm getting into the following technologies:
 <ul>
   <li>ThreeJS</li>
-  <li>Astro</li>
-  <li>Firebase</li>
-  <li>Svelte</li>
+  <li>ReactJS</li>
+  <li>Java</li>
 </ul>

-I'm particularly excited about Astro, as it provides flexibility and an easy way of making websites.
-I also enjoy learning Svelte; I think frontend development is obsessed with Javascript frameworks that introduce too much unnecessary code and logic, but I think the team at Svelte is doing alot of things right, as they have gone for a more lightweight approach.
-Combining Astro and Svelte seems to me like a good combination for my projects going forwards.
+At the moment I'm tinkering with 3D through the ThreeJS library, and might get into Blender at some point.
+I like incorporating interactive experiences in my apps, and ThreeJS is a nice way of achieving this.
+I've also started learning Java in order to get a better understanding of programming in general, and will most likely branch out into C# or C++ at some point.

 <h2>Contact Me </h2>
 If you would like to get in touch with me, feel free to do so through my email.